 We welcome volunteers who would appreciate and join in with our busy horse centered lives and live as part of the family.
 We are happy to receive either volunteers who wish to help with us with the horses or someone who would be happy to help undertake general farm maintenance such as mending fences, gardening and feeding the poultry etc. In either case you should be flexible and adaptable and be prepared to help with all activities associated with the farm and Club.
 You need not have a great deal of experience of working with horses BUT you must have a genuine liking of animals and be prepared to learn.
 We have around thirty horses including 8 Young Lusitaniens whom we have been breaking in and starting their basic schooling.
-If you are an experienced rider there will be the opportunity to ride either the Club horses or possibly even the young horses but much of the volunteering will be helping groom, turnout, muck out, lunge, prepare horses for lessons, keep the barn and tack room tidy, clean tack etc. We would ask you to help at least four hours with us every morning, six days a week, but if you would like to do more riding or more activities with the horses it's generally always possible in the afternoons.
+If you are an experienced rider there will be the opportunity to ride either the Club horses or possibly even the young horses but much of the volunteering will be gardening, general farm work, helping groom, turnout, muck out, lunge, prepare horses for lessons, keep the barn and tack room tidy, clean tack etc. We would ask you to help at least four hours with us, five days a week, but if you would like to do more riding or more activities with the horses it's generally always possible.
 We start earlier in the summer around 7:30/8, in the winter more like 9.
-Please be aware we don't consider the time you spend riding as work - you don't have to pay for the riding and tuition you get here but if you spend two or three hours riding we still expect you to do four hours volunteering help.
+Please be aware we don't consider the time you spend riding as help - you don't have to pay for the riding and tuition you get here but if you spend two or three hours riding we still expect you to do four hours volunteering help.
 But the most important to us is that you are cheerful and pleasant, happy to join in with whatever is going on and are reliable and conscientious with the tasks we ask you to help with and flexible when required.

-We can sometimes offer you your own bedroom in our (strictly no smoking) centrally heated comfortable farmhouse with shared bathroom facilities, but more often you will be expected to share a same gender bedroom with another Workawayer.
+We can sometimes offer you your own bedroom in our - strictly no smoking - centrally heated comfortable farmhouse with shared bathroom facilities, but more often you will be expected to share a same gender bedroom with another Workawayer.
 Free wifi internet access.
 Meals would be shared with us and if you wanted to cook a special dish for everyone during your stay from your own country /culture that would be great.
 And we especially love Workawayers who like to bake cakes !
 We are not vegetarians and although we can accomodate someone who is this is simpler in the summer, although we would find it too difficult to accommodate a vegan.
 You would be expected to keep your room clean and tidy and help keep the communal areas of the house clean and tidy on a daily basis.
-We expect everyone to help with such activities as loading the dishwasher, washing up, laying the table and clearing up after meals just as part and parcel of normal communal living.
+We expect everyone to help with such activities as loading the dishwasher, washing up, sweeping the floors, laying the table and clearing up after meals just as part and parcel of normal communal living.
 We ask each of the workawayers to take a turn helping to clean the house one morning per week.
 You will be able to use the washing machine during your stay , generally organised on a weekly rota.
 We are definitely NON SMOKERS and we cannot accommodate anyone who is and we would not accept anyone who uses drugs.

 Volunteers who enjoy horses and the countryside and outdoor life will love the environment and activities here.
 The Club we run has nearly over 100 members, many with their own horses and are approximately 80% English speaking, 15% French and a few Dutch so there are opportunities for volunteers to meet lots of other people and improve particularly in French or English.
 It is a very friendly place with the opportunity to meet lots of people through the Club.
 For those who wish to improve their skills working with horses and riding there will be the opportunity to join in lessons and indeed take the Galop exams (FFE equivalent to BHS stages).
 The countryside is very rural, agricultural and very pretty.
 We are approximately one hour's drive from Limoges or Poitiers from where we can pick you up from the airport but if possible we would prefer to you to make your way to our local railway station at Bellac, just 25 mins drive away and we can collect and return you there.
 Be aware that there are no public transport facilities in the immediate vicinity and very limited and expensive taxi services.
 A lot of the activity here is physical and can be tiring so you should be fit, strong and enjoy working outdoors.
 MINIMUM ONE MONTH STAY PLEASE and we welcome those looking for longer term stays.